James Reed (businessman): The Happy Recruiter (2019)

-Life’s Work: 12 Proven Ways to Fast-Track Your Career (2020)
+Life's Work: 12 Proven Ways to Fast-Track Your Career (2020)

-Published in 2020, Life’s Work discusses career planning, resilience and motivation.
+Published in 2020, Life's Work discusses career planning, resilience and motivation.
 Reed argues that successful careers are built on ambition, positivity, self-knowledge and self-discipline.
-Successful executives tend to be sociable - but also “sustainably selfish”, establishing personal boundaries to protect against burnout.
+Successful executives tend to be sociable - but also "sustainably selfish", establishing personal boundaries to protect against burnout.
 Reed also emphasises the importance of working in high-growth sectors, where personal progress is propelled by structural change, a phenomenon Reed likens to Poohsticks.

 Karma Capitalism: Why Being a Good Business Is Good Business (2025)

-Reed’s sixth book, Karma Capitalism: Why Being a Good Business is Good Business (Ebury Edge, 2025), advocates for “PhilCos” - companies in which a charitable foundation holds a significant or controlling stake.
+Reed's sixth book, Karma Capitalism: Why Being a Good Business Is Good Business (Ebury Edge, 2025), advocates for "PhilCos" - companies in which a charitable foundation holds a significant or controlling stake.
 He cites foundation-owned firms such as Lego, Novo Nordisk and Rolex as examples of the model in practice.

 Reed argues the PhilCo structure can help companies attract talent and perform more effectively over the long term.
 In a November 2025 op-ed, Reed claimed that one third of Danish PhilCos survive to 40 years, compared with around 10 per cent of traditional companies.
-In the same article, he criticised conventional ESG frameworks as “box-ticking exercises”, noting that FTSE 100 charitable donations had fallen 13 per cent over the previous decade despite a 49 per cent rise in profits, with “less than 1 per cent” of FTSE 100 net profit now going to charity.
+In the same article, he criticised conventional ESG frameworks as "box-ticking exercises", noting that FTSE 100 charitable donations had fallen 13 per cent over the previous decade despite a 49 per cent rise in profits, with "less than 1 per cent" of FTSE 100 net profit now going to charity.
+In a 2026 interview with CNBC, Reed described himself as "...building a movement of PhilCos", having been approached by other family business owners.